racoelhosilva/FSI_ctfsAndLogbooks/CTF4.md

   <img src="./assets/CTF4/step2.png"/>
 </p>

-Other than that, the most relevant element is the list of the installed software on the server, allegedly obtained through the command `apt list --installed`
+Other than that, the most relevant element is the list of the installed software on the server, allegedly obtained through the command `apt list --installed`.

 <p align="center" justify="center">
   <img src="./assets/CTF4/step3.png"/>